 We chose to go on a weekday that didn’t offer any special events, unfortunately, but I was pleased to see it was less crowded than a weekend would have been.

 Since Southern California can get a bit hot, I would suggest avoiding the middle of the day.
-The Flower Fields are open from 9am-6pm, so early morning or later afternoon are your best options to avoid direct sun and to get the best photos.
+Early morning or later afternoon are your best options to avoid direct sun and to get the best photos.

 Photography at the Flower Fields

 Any photographer interested in a dedicated photo session at The Flower Fields is asked to submit an application.
 Approved photographers will be granted time slots as late as 6:30, which will help (but not entirely diminish) harsh shadows in your photos!